The Ultimate Travel Nurse Packing Guide and Checklist - The Gypsy Nurse

 Hobbies

-If you enjoy a specific activity or a hobby that requires special equipment or supplies, pare it down to the essentials and take it with you.
+If you enjoy a specific activity or a hobby that requires special equipment or supplies, pare it down to the essentials and add them to your travel nurse checklist.
 You will have free time and will want to enjoy some of the activities that are important to you.
-I take my pared down camping kit with me when I travel.
-These items are expensive and I enjoy the activity and don’t want to miss an opportunity to be involved because I don’t have my equipment with me.
+If you enjoy camping, you could take a pared-down camping kit when you travel on assignments.
+By taking these items with you, you won’t have to miss an opportunity to be involved because you don’t have your equipment with you.

 Remember that you are only going to be away from home for 13 weeks (depending on the contract).
 Travel nurse packing doesn’t have to be daunting if you know what to pack.
 Pack the essentials, but don’t feel like you have to pack everything in your home.

 What you take is really individual.
-I have been able to pare down my packing from an overflowing Explorer to eventually only traveling with 6 Rubbermaid totes.
-Learning what you need and how to pack it is an art and you will learn as you go.
+Learning what you need and how to pack it is an art; you will learn as you go.

 Do you have tips to share for the travel nurse packing guide?
 Is there a trick that you use to determine what to take?
 Share your thoughts below.